Instructions for Authors

 Review essays are commissioned by the journal editors, and are not accepted as unsolicited submissions.
 Please use the following guidelines for review essays:

-Unless otherwise specified by the commissioning editor, review essays should be ca. 10–12 pages of body text (exclusive of bibliography) when formatted in 12-point Times New Roman with one-inch margins.
+Unless otherwise specified by the commissioning editor, review essays should be between ten and twelve pages of body text (exclusive of bibliography) when formatted in 12-point Times New Roman with one-inch margins.

-Renaissance Quarterly does not print footnotes to reviews.
+RQ does not print footnotes to reviews.
 Quotations within the text from the book under review are followed by a page number in parentheses: “the history of the text” (132).
 Please avoid excess quotation.
-For quotations in languages other than English, please either paraphrase in English or provide English translations of quotations.
+For quotations in languages other than English, please either paraphrase in English or provide English translations of quotations and omit the foreign-language quotation.
 Use double quotation marks for the primary quotation, and single quotation marks for quotations within the quoted material.
 For example:

 In his introduction Jones notes that “this style is described by Vasari as ‘the imitation of the Greek manner,’ a claim whose full impact historians have only begun to consider.”